 2. Report any suspected insects or declining ash trees.

 - If you can't easily rule out EAB, contact the Minnesota Department of Agriculture (MDA) on their Arrest the Pest phone line at 1-888-545-6684 or email@example.com to report your suspicions.
 There have been many cases where the public was the first to find an initial infestation in an area.

 - Most EAB will generally move only about one-half to one mile a year from infested sites.
 But with help from people, it can travel hundreds of miles when carried in firewood and other wood products or nursery stock.
 Don't transport firewood when you go camping or are buying it for home use.
 Buy the wood you need at local sites or at the campgrounds you are visiting.

 Why be concerned about emerald ash borer?

 Emerald ash borer (Agrilus planipennis) attacks ash trees from as small as one-inch diameter to large mature trees.

 This exotic borer is a native of Asia.
 It was first found in Minnesota in May 2009, in St. Paul.
-EAB has also been found in many other states, as shown on this map from the USDA.
+EAB has also been found in many other states.
 It has also been discovered in Ontario and Quebec, Canada.